-Total expenses increased \$1,058,998 in 2015 from 2014.
-General Government expenses saw increases in building repairs and pension contributions.
-Police expenses increased due to the hiring of two additional officers and annual salary increases.
-Fire increased 56% due to the purchase of fire equipment in 2015.
-The highway expenses increased due to road repairs in 2015 that utilized the Township's Liquid Fuel funds.
-The main reason for the overall increase in expenses is that since the overall financial health of the Township has improved since the recession in 2008, the Township is now able to spend money on its infrastructure improvements that were cut during the recession.
+Total expenses increased \$328,649 in 2016 from 2015.
+The decrease in General Government expenses can be attributed to the pension contributions decreasing due to the improvement of the overall performance of the funds of the plans.
+Police expenses increased due to the hiring of three additional officers and annual salary increases.
+Fire expenses were flat compared to 2015.
+The highway expenses increased due to road repairs in 2016 that utilized the Township use of liquid fuel funds.
+The overall increase in expenses of 2.65% is in line with inflation increases for the year.